 In the current landscape dominated by NISQ (Noisy Intermediate-Scale Quantum) devices~\cite{Preskill2018quantumcomputingin}, understanding the computational power of shallow-depth quantum circuits has both practical and theoretical relevance.
 From a practical perspective, given the noisy aspect of near-term devices, focusing on tasks that achieve quantum advantage in low depth is fundamental.
 From a theoretical perspective, (classical) constant-depth circuits have been crucial in the development of lower bound techniques, e.g. \cite{rossman15}.
 Thus, the combination of these techniques, along with the computational capabilities of constant-depth quantum circuits, enables the discovery of new quantum-classical separations and, furthermore, allow a more comprehensive understanding of quantum computational complexity classes \cite{Arora22, jozsa2006, Grier20}.

 The holy-grail in quantum circuit complexity is to find problems that can be solved by shallow-depth quantum circuits and that cannot be solved by polynomial-time classical computation.
 Unfortunately, there are several caveats in the current approaches.
-Firstly, the current super-polynomial quantum advantage proposals rely on computational assumptions, offering no unconditional proof of quantum superiority.
-Secondly, some of these results even require quantum gates with arbitrary accuracy, which cannot be implemented in practice in real-world devices.
-This problem is amplified when infinite gate sets are assumed \cite{Briet23,Watts23}, since it has been shown that even if precise quantum operations were feasible, the computational overhead for classical control could destroy any quantum advantage~\cite{hu2020space}.
+Primarily, the current super-polynomial quantum advantage proposals rely on computational assumptions, offering no unconditional proof of quantum superiority \cite{aaronson2011computational,bouland2019complexity}.
+Additionally, another set of results requires quantum gates with arbitrary accuracy, which cannot be implemented in practice in real-world devices at a constant depth.
+This problem arises when infinite gate sets are assumed \cite{Briet23,Watts23}, as it has been shown that even if precise quantum operations were feasible, the computational overhead for classical control could negate any quantum advantage \cite{hu2020space}.

 More recently, there is a new line of research that has addressed some of these issues, at the cost of achieving weaker statements.
 More concretely, the seminal work of \cite{Bravyi17} has shown a problem that can be solved by constant-depth quantum circuits ($\QNC^0$), and which cannot be solved by constant-depth classical circuits with bounded fan-in ($\NC^0$).
 We would like to highlight that while this separation is weaker (since the lower bound is only against constant depth circuits), it is {\em unconditional}, which is rather rare in complexity theory.
 Moreover, these proposals also have practical interest with their extension to include fault-tolerance~\cite{bravyi2022}.